 Notwithstanding G.S.
 115D-12, as amended by this section, the current members serving on a board of trustees of a community college as of the effective date of this section shall serve the remainder of their terms.
 Thereafter, as terms expire, the members shall be appointed or elected in accordance with G.S.
 115D-12, as amended by this section.
 When a vacancy occurs in a seat that was elected by a local board of education or appointed by the Governor, the vacancy shall be filled as provided in G.S.
 120-122 and as follows: (1) If the vacancy occurs in a term expiring in an odd-numbered year, and the General Assembly is not in a regular or extra session at the time of the vacancy, the Governor shall consult with the Speaker of the House of Representatives before making the appointment as required by G.S.
 120-122.
-(2) If the vacancy occurs in a term expiring in an even-numbered year, and the General Assembly is not in a regular or extra session at the Governor shall consult with the President Pro Tempore of the Senate before making the appointment to fill the vacancy, the Governor shall appoint the person recommended within 30 days and shall not reject the recommendation.
+(2) If the vacancy occurs in a term expiring in an even-numbered year, and the General Assembly is not in a regular or extra session at the time of the vacancy, the Governor shall consult with the President Pro Tempore of the Senate before making the appointment as required by G.S.
+120-122.
+(3) Notwithstanding G.S.
+120-122, after receiving the written recommendation for the appointment to fill the vacancy, the Governor shall appoint the person recommended within 30 days and shall not reject the recommendation.
 Upon the expiration of the term, the seat shall be filled in accordance with G.S.
 115D-12, as amended by this section.